upleveled/system-setup/windows.md

-Before you start, check two things:
+Before starting the setup, check two things:

-A) Make sure that you're running Windows 10+ - earlier versions such as Windows 7 or 8.1 are not supported
+**Windows 10+:** Make sure that you're running Windows 10+ - earlier versions such as Windows 7 or 8.1 are not supported

+**Spaces in Windows User Name:**

-B) Open the Start menu and type "cmd" and click on "Command Prompt".
+Open the Start menu and type "cmd" and click on "Command Prompt".
 When PowerShell starts, type in `echo %USERPROFILE%`.
 It should display something like `C:\Users\Karl` (without any spaces).

-If the path is shown with spaces (eg. `C:\Users\Karl Horky`) then you should create a new Windows account (Start menu -> Settings -> Accounts -> Family & other users -> Add other user -> Add account).
-Make sure that you enter a name without spaces in the user name (the box beneath the question "Who's going to use this PC?").
-Once you create the new account, log in to the and try the command above again.
-Use only this new account for the course.
+If you see spaces in the path (eg. `C:\Users\Karl Horky`) then you should create a new Windows account:

+- Start menu -> Settings -> Accounts -> Family & other users -> Add other user -> Add account
+- Enter a name **without spaces** in the user name (the box beneath the question "Who's going to use this PC?")
+- Once you create the new account, log in to the and try the command above again

+Make sure to use an account without spaces in the user name for the course.

+---

 With those two things out of the way, you're ready to start the system setup: